Andrey-Roshchupkin/div-epidemic-code-examles/README.md

 ### 📝 Read the Full Article

-To understand the full context behind these code snippets and learn how non-semantic HTML affects developers, users, QA engineers, and the business, check out the full article on LinkedIn:
+## To understand the full context behind these code snippets and learn how non-semantic HTML affects developers, users, QA engineers, and the business, check out the full article on Hashnode: [From &lt;div&gt; Hell to SEO Heaven: Why Your Frontend Choices Can Make or Break Your Business](https://sdet-andrew.hashnode.dev/from-div-hell-to-seo-heaven-why-your-frontend-choices-can-make-or-break-your-business)
-[LinkedIn Article Link]

----

 **Happy coding!**